emmahone/Git-Good-Quick/README.md

 Here's a high-level overview of the workflow for using Git bisect:

-1. Identify a known "good" commit: Start by identifying a commit in the Git repository that you know does not have the issue or bug you're trying to debug.
+1. `Identify a known "good" commit`: Start by identifying a commit in the Git repository that you know does not have the issue or bug you're trying to debug.
 You can identify this commit by checking out previous versions of the codebase or by asking other developers on your team.

-2. Identify a known "bad" commit: Similarly, identify a commit in the repository that you know has the issue or bug you're trying to debug.
+2. `Identify a known "bad" commit`: Similarly, identify a commit in the repository that you know has the issue or bug you're trying to debug.
 This can be a commit that you recently made, or one that was reported by a user or tester.

-3. Start the bisecting process: Use the `git bisect start` command to start the bisecting process.
+3. `Start the bisecting process`: Use the `git bisect start` command to start the bisecting process.
 This tells Git that you want to find the commit that introduced the bug, and that you'll provide Git with a "good" and "bad" commit to start the search.

-4. Mark the good and bad commits: Use the `git bisect good <commit>` and `git bisect bad <commit>` commands to mark the known good and bad commits, respectively.
+4. `Mark the good and bad commits`: Use the `git bisect good <commit>` and `git bisect bad <commit>` commands to mark the known good and bad commits, respectively.
 Git will then use these commits to start the binary search.

-5. Test intermediate commits: Git will check out an intermediate commit between the good and bad commits.
+5. `Test intermediate commits`: Git will check out an intermediate commit between the good and bad commits.
 Test this commit to determine whether it has the bug or not.

-6. Mark the commit as good or bad: Depending on whether the intermediate commit has the bug or not, use the `git bisect good` or `git bisect bad` command to tell Git whether to search in the earlier or later half of the commit history.
+6. `Mark the commit as good or bad`: Depending on whether the intermediate commit has the bug or not, use the `git bisect good` or `git bisect bad` command to tell Git whether to search in the earlier or later half of the commit history.

-7. Repeat testing and marking: Repeat steps 5-6 until Git identifies the commit that introduced the bug.
+7. `Repeat testing and marking`: Repeat steps 5-6 until Git identifies the commit that introduced the bug.

-8. End the bisecting process: Once Git identifies the commit that introduced the bug, use the `git bisect reset` command to exit the bisecting process and return to the current branch.
+8. `End the bisecting process`: Once Git identifies the commit that introduced the bug, use the `git bisect reset` command to exit the bisecting process and return to the current branch.

-Overall, the workflow for using Git bisect involves identifying a good and bad commit, starting the bisecting process, testing intermediate commits, and marking each commit as good or bad until Git identifies the specific commit that introduced the issue.

 # What is cherry-pick in git?
 Git cherry-pick is a command that allows you to apply a specific commit from one Git branch to another.
 It is useful when you want to bring a single change from one branch into another, without merging the entire branch.